 Regular broadcasts, plus a “primetime game”

 Once you’ve got your teams and your game, you need to get it to the people.
-Obviously, a large amount of this will be through Twitch, YouTube, and other online video broadcasts in a traditional manner.
+Obviously, a large amount of this will be through the Twitch deal in a traditional esports manner.
 However, the pull of TV and other paid-for platforms is strong, in terms of money to be made and developing a reliable ecosystem.

 In that regard, there’s mention of a “standalone primetime matchup between top teams” as part of the broadcast schedule.
 Speculation is that this will be an Eleague-style national broadcast, using the Sunday Night Football formula of having a “big game” as the focus of all international broadcasts at that time.
 It’s even possible it won’t be available for free at all.